E Maths vs A Maths: Which Does Your Child Need Tuition For?

 Signs Your Child Needs E Maths Tuition

-- Struggles with word problems and cannot set up equations from scenarios
+- Can't set up equations from word problems

-- Has gaps in foundational topics (fractions, percentages, basic algebra)
+- Has gaps in foundational topics (fractions, percentages, basic algebra from Sec 1-2)

-- Is in Sec 4 and needs to improve quickly for O-Levels
+- Is in Sec 4 and needs to improve fast for O-Levels

 Signs Your Child Needs A Maths Tuition